 It’s easy to make a non-alcoholic sangria: substitute a combination of grape, apple, orange and cranberry juice for the wine, and proceed as directed.
 (My favorite combo is 3 cups grape juice, 1/2 cup orange juice, and 1/2 cup cranberry juice.)

 I’ve been drinking these simple spritzers on hot days ever since I first decided to kick the Diet Coke habit many years ago.
 They couldn’t be easier to make: pop open a can of sparkling water and flavor as desired.
 I find a simple spritzer flavored with a big hit of lime juice is most refreshing on a hot day, but the options are really endless.

-Here are some variations to get you started; suggested portions are to add to 12 ounces of club soda or sparkling water:
+Here are some variations to get you started; suggested portions are to add to 12 ounces of sparkling water: